-The Chief Executive Officer and members of the Executive Management Team also attend the meetings to provide information or advice when called upon by the Council.
+The Chief Executive Officer and members of the Executive Leadership Team also attend the meetings to provide information or advice when called upon by the Council.

-These regular meetings of Council are held on the third Tuesday of each month.
+These regular meetings of Council are held on the fourth Tuesday of each month.

 Council may also call Special Meetings to enable it to discuss and decide upon specific matters, eg the Budget, the Annual Report, etc.